|On this page|

 Click the Copy to Points tool on the Modify tab.

 Select the source geometry you want to copy and press Enter.

 Select the target geometry on whose points to instantiate the source and press Enter.

-A subset of the source (first input) primitives to copy from.
+A subset of the source (first input) primitives or points to copy from.
 You can create groups with the Group SOP.

 A subset of the target (second input) points to copy onto.